varnerlab/CHEME-1800-Computing-Book/unit-2-data/vectors-matricies-nla.md

 <!-- Since we talking about [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination), which produces an upper triangular matrix $\mathbf{U}$, let's review a _backward substitution_ algorithm to estimate the unknown vector $\mathbf{x}$ given a non-singular upper triangular $\mathbf{U}$ and right-hand-side vector $\mathbf{b}$ based on {prf:ref}`defn-general-backward-sub`: -->

-Solving a lower or upper triangular system can easily be done with a substitution approach.
+Solving a lower or upper triangular system can quickly be done with a substitution approach.
 However, upper (or lower) triangular systems rarely arise naturally in applications.
 So why do we care about triangular systems?

 #### Row reduction approaches
 Converting a matrix $\mathbf{A}$ to an upper triangular form involves performing a sequence of elementary row operations to transform the matrix into a form where all entries below the main diagonal are zero.
 This is typically done by row swapping, scaling, and adding rows.
 The goal is to create a matrix where each row’s leading coefficient (the first non-zero element) is `1`, and all the other entries in that column are `0`.
 This is achieved by using the leading coefficient of one row to eliminate the corresponding entries in the other rows.

-Let's walkthrough a simple example to illustrate the steps involved with [row reduction](https://en.wikipedia.org/wiki/Row_echelon_form); consider the solution of the 3$\times$3 system:
+Let's walk through a simple example to illustrate the steps involved with [row reduction](https://en.wikipedia.org/wiki/Row_echelon_form); consider the solution of the 3$\times$3 system:

 ```{math}
 :label: eqn-ge-test-system